Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Wil reviews & rates the best XC mountain bikes

-Over the past three years, I’ve had the chance to review some of the best cross country mountain bikes currently on the market.
-From the strikingly svelte Trek Supercaliber, to the plush ‘n’ progressive Merida Ninety-Six, to the lethally lightweight Specialized Epic, we’ve tested some absolutely incredible full suspension race machines.
+Over the past four years that I’ve been working at Flow, I’ve had the chance to review some of the best cross country mountain bikes on the market.
+From the strikingly svelte Trek Supercaliber, to the plush ‘n’ progressive Merida Ninety-Six, to the lethally lightweight Specialized Epic World Cup, we’ve tested some absolutely incredible full suspension race machines.

 2021 merida ninety-six rc 9000